kbengine/kbengine/kbe/src/lib/python/Doc/distutils/setupscript.rst

-If you need to include header files from some other Python extension, you can take advantage of the fact that header files are installed in a consistent way by the Distutils :command:`install_header` command.
+If you need to include header files from some other Python extension, you can take advantage of the fact that header files are installed in a consistent way by the Distutils :command:`install_headers` command.
 For example, the Numerical Python header files are installed (on a standard Unix installation) to :file:`/usr/local/include/python1.5/Numerical`.
 (The exact location will differ according to your platform and Python installation.)
 Since the Python include